 Rights Violation in Immigration Enforcement Remedy

 Anti-ICE bill creates a path for personal lawsuits against ICE officers or those who cooperate with Ice.
+Passed House, PLV

 Mental Health Access

 Creates a fee (tax) on internet provider services for mental health services.
 This new enterprise would tax just about everyone in the state without a vote from the people.
 It is a clear violation of TABOR.
+Killed in Committee

 Legal Protections for Dignity of Minors

 Makes changing a minor’s name (transing) secret in court public documents and if a parent is not supportive of transing the child the court is to use that criteria to restrict or remove the parent’s access to the child.
+Click here for more information from Heritage Action on this bill. signed by governor

 Revenue Classification Taxpayers Bill of Rights

 This bill lists many fees and fines that are not subject to TABOR revenue limits.
 I suspect it is designed to bring in more money for a soon to be cash strapped state government.
+Passed House, PLV

 Record Keeping & Regulation of Sale of Firearm Barrel

-More anti-gun legislation, this time giving a gun barrel sale as many regulatory hurdles as a complete gun sale and requires records be kept for firearm barrel transactions.
+More anti-gun legislation, this time giving a gun barrel sale as many regulatory hurdles as a complete gun sale and requires records be kept for firearm barrel transactions. died on calendar

-Nanny bills
+Dumb bills

 Transfers of Certain Pet Animals

-Banning all pet stores from selling cats and dogs.
+Banning all pet stores from selling cats and dogs. signed by governor

 Consumer Protections to Promote Fair Market Pricing